gismo/gsModule/README.md

 - Examples are stored in examples and can be run inside in build folder
 - The same for filedata
 - Source and Header files are in ...
-- To include the header file, use #include<gsSubmodule/gsHeader1.h>
+- To include the header file, use eg. #include<src/gsHeader2.h>

 ### Inserting the module to the CI/PR testing framework <a name="subparagraph2"></a>
 - TODO